UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

     Parameter | Description | Example
     ----------|-------------|--------
     `vcloud_api_url` | The URL you use to access the vCloud API | `api.vcd.portal.skyscapecloud.com`
-    `vm_id` | The GUID of the VM for which you want to retrieve utilisation metrics<br>You can find the GUID of the VM using the API or at the end of the URL in the VM details page in vCloud Director/VMware Cloud Director | `vm-12345678-aaaa-bbbb-cccc-1234567890ab`
+    `vm_id` | The GUID of the VM for which you want to retrieve utilisation metrics<br>You can find the GUID of the VM using the API or at the end of the URL in the VM details page in VMware Cloud Director/vCloud Director | `vm-12345678-aaaa-bbbb-cccc-1234567890ab`

     For example: